The day Ukraine's 'Maidan' lost control

 "War has arrived," he said, urging calm.
 It was no longer the time for people to take an individual stand, as they had in the past weeks, but instead to support the government.

 Another more radical speaker, Oleh Lyashko, also a member of parliament, then took the stage.
-"Russia has declared war and the entire country should mobilise," he said.
+"Russia has declared war and the entire country should mobilize," he said.

 As these speeches finished, many looked shocked.